Bemnetkebede/Bemnetkebede/README.md

 ## Hi there I am Bemnet Kebede👋
+- 🌱 I’m currently learning BSc in Software Engineering
+- 👯 I’m looking to collaborate on any kind of project that give me part oN front end web development
+- 📫 How to reach me bemnet026@gmail.com
+- 👀 I’m interested in website development in reactJs
 <!--
 **Bemnetkebede/Bemnetkebede** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.